 The 8.3 km loop trail can be accessed at for main entrances.
 Parking, access points and information about the trail is available at www.cvc.ca/vblt.

 Distance – 2km

 The Maple Sugar Bush Trail at Island Lake Conservation Area takes you through a long standing Maple-Beech forest, where maple syrup production is still practiced.
 Enjoy the cool breeze under the shade of the tree canopy as you hike this trail.
 Be prepared for a more rugged hike as the forest floor is littered with rocks and roots.
 Not maintained in the winter.
 Admission or Membership to Island Lake Conservation Area applies.

 Distance – 3km

 An interesting feature along this path is a living memorial wall built in 2011 by dry stone waller Eric Landman.
 Mr. Landman built the wall in memory of his late wife, Kerry.
 In a personal letter to CVC, he explains why he chose to build this wall and its significance for his family and visitors to the Memorial Forest.

 A Memorial Tree may be planted in memory of a loved one through this program, regardless of the duration of time since the death, where the death occurred or where a service was held.
-The cost to have a tree planted is $50.
-To dedicate a tree in memory of a loved one, please call Dods & McNair Funeral Home at 519 941 1392.
+The cost to have a tree planted is $75.
+You may also leave the name of a loved one in the forest by purchasing a leaf plaque that will be placed on the mural wall for a cost of $30.
+To dedicate a tree in memory of a loved one or have a leaf placed in the forest, please call Dods & McNair Funeral Home at 519 941 1392.